comradekingu/docs.globaleaks.org/Features.rst

 - Support for temporary AES encryption of data that touches disk storage

-- Configurable secure submission deliveries with PGP
+- Configurable secure submission delivery with PGP

-- Mail templating system for all the different notifications mails sent by the system
+- Email templating system for all the different notifications emails sent by the system

 - Support for common DB systems: SQLite, (soon MySQL and PostgreSQL)